CodeWithDhruvX/SoftwareMastery52WeekPlan_Skelton/README.md

 - You can specify your preferences (e.g., specific topics, tools, or resources you'd like to focus on).
 - I will create a randomized plan based on your request, ensuring it’s balanced and progressively challenges you.
+- Make sure that reptitive things are continued.

 ---